October 1, 6:30-7:30pm

 College Admissions 101

 Between standardized tests, essays, and the countless deadlines, the college application process can become overwhelming to students and parents alike.
-College counselors Liz Gardner and Jessica Nelson will help make sense of the process, laying the foundation for parents and teens to have a successful application season — and maybe even find some joy in the process.
+College counselor Jessica Nelson will lay the foundation for parents and teens to have a successful application season, and maybe even find some joy in the process.
 We will offer an overview of the different components of the process, as well as a checklist and other organizational tools to help give it shape — and minimize the overwhelm.
-This workshop is appropriate for sophomores, juniors, seniors and their parents.
+This workshop is appropriate for sophomores, juniors, seniors, and their parents.

 Building a Balanced College List